vihara-ambegoda/Buncher-Machine-Panel-Block-Diagram/README.md

 ---

 ## 🔎 Overview
-During my internship at Cable Solutions (Pvt) Ltd., I was assigned my first technical project: create a complete **power distribution block diagram** for a redesigning buncher machine panel board.
+During my internship at Cable Solutions (Pvt) Ltd. in 2019, I was assigned my first technical project: create a complete **power distribution block diagram** for a redesigning buncher machine panel board.

 At the time, I didn’t have access to specialized electrical CAD tools, so I manually created all block diagrams using AutoCAD for over **30 components**.